 Meanwhile, the use cases just kept proliferating.
 With so many different systems in play, Customer 360 views have become a core requirement.
 But it doesn't end there, 1 From Robotics Processes all the way out to leading edge 2 Artificial Intelligence and Machine Learning needs, new data requirements keep growing their way onto the enterprise data management stack.
 3 The scaling pressure of these needs brought Hadoop into the market and into the Enterprise, followed by Spark, both bringing along a whole zoo full of open source and vendor specific point tools, requiring entirely new skill sets and along with their specialized service and coding teams.
 Then, as the unsustainable cost of maintaining scalable hardware on premise became clear 4 big data tooling began moving into the cloud, with teams generally choosing either Team Yellow or 5 Team Blue, as appropriate to their skills, but then, by doing so, also potentially locking companies into those cloud vendors, because of all the additional specialized skills needed to work within each of the clouds.
 And yes, again ... it all works, sort of, eventually 6 but it can also result in a bit of hairball, when viewed from above.
 And, you still have slow, expensive projects, with some team somewhere custom coding each use case using the latest design patterns for whatever is the current point tooling in use, plus a whole new world of security and governance issues.

-Wouldn't it be nice to streamline things?
-To have all your data ingestion, transformation, optimization, orchestration, operation, export, governance, and replication processes ... happening through a common user interface, 1 standardizing and automating all the repetitive underlying processes, and eliminating the need to run your own private software factory?
-2 Particularly if you can run it all over your same tested and trusted systems, but through an abstraction layer allowing the underlying technology to evolve over time with minimal impact, and allowing you to swap cloud vendors through an automated migration process, should business requirements ever create the need.
+Wouldn't it be nice to streamline your systems into one common fabric?
+To have all your data ingestion, transformation, optimization, orchestration, operation, export, governance, and replication processes ... happening through a common user interface, 1 standardizing and automating all the repetitive underlying processes, and eliminating the need to run a private software factory.
+2 Particularly if you can run it all over your same tested and trusted clusters, but through an abstraction layer allowing the underlying, integrated technology to evolve over time with minimal impact, and allowing you to swap cloud vendors through an automated migration process, should business requirements ever create the need.
 3 That's Enterprise Data Operations and Orchestration.

-So, what's EDO2?
-1 It's speed, allowing you to quickly onboard new data sources and implement new use cases, because your teams are configuring standardized processes, rather than custom coding to their latest convention.
-2 It's self service, putting no-code tooling into your analysts hands, extending the power and scaling the capabilities of your talent pool.
-3 It's governance, providing you the standardized end to end data time based lineage and secure domain control necessary to meet industry and regulatory demands.
-4 It's freedom, giving you a seamless abstraction layer enabling underlying technologies and vendors to evolve, without disrupting your data platform.
-5 And, it's extensibility, letting you adaptably integrate with any external application able to maintain a data connection.
+So, what does that mean in practce??
+1 Speed, allowing you to quickly onboard new data sources and implement new use cases, because your teams are configuring standardized processes, rather than custom coding to their latest convention.
+2 Self service, putting no-code tooling into your analyst's hands, extending the power and scaling the capabilities of your talent pool.
+3 Governance, providing you the standardized end to end data time-based lineage and secure domain control necessary to meet industry and regulatory demands.
+4 Freedom, giving you a seamless abstraction layer enabling underlying technologies and vendors to evolve, without disrupting your data platform.
+5 And, extensibility, letting you adaptably integrate with any external application able to maintain a data connection.

 That's Infoworks.
 Come on back, and we'll keep diving deeper.